Haaland, Guardiola and the winners and losers of the Champions League quarter-final draw | Goal.com

 Tuchel has made an incredible impact at Stamford Bridge, with the club on a 13-game unbeaten run in all competitions, and now the Londoners have been given the draw that everybody wanted in Nyon: Porto.

-In addition, should Chelsea progress past the Portuguese, they won't have to face tournament favourites Bayern or City in the last four.
+In addition, should Chelsea progress past the Portuguese side, they won't have to face tournament favourites Bayern or City in the last four.
 In that sense, the draw couldn't have gone any better for Tuchel.

 He obviously won't take victory over Porto for granted, after the way in which Sergio Conceicao's side stunned Italian champions Juventus in the last 16.